 Methanol generally showed more fluctuations on short timescales than acetone, likely due to greater strength and spatial heterogeneity of methanol sources.
-This is clearly visible during $3 \sim 4$ March when winds were largely from the SW (Fig. 3).
-Despite similar mean concentrations of ~ 0.4 ppb, σ in methanol concentration was about
+This is clearly visible during the period 3-4 March when winds were largely from the SW (Fig. 3).
+Despite similar mean mixing ratios of ~0.4 ppb, σ in methanol mixing ratio (0.71) was about 5 times greater than that of acetone (0.13).
+If the fluctuations in mixing ratio were mainly from vertical turbulent transport, based on $F = \overline{w'x'}$, methanol flux should be several times larger than acetone flux, which we show to be the case in Sect.
+5.1.
+OVOC mixing ratios were often substantially elevated when winds were weak (e.g., 03:00 to 06:00 UTC on 4 March).
+A shallow nocturnal boundary layer during this period probably concentrated these gases.

-- 10 spite similar mean concentrations of ~ 0.4 ppb, σ in methanol concentration was about five times greater than that of acetone.
-If the fluctuations in concentration were mainly from vertical turbulent transport, methanol flux should be several times larger than acetone flux, which we show later to be the case.
-OVOC concentrations were often elevated when winds were weak (e.g. 03:00 LT to 06:00 LT on 4 March).
-A shallow nocturnal boundary layer during this period probably concentrated these gases. - A time series of acetaldehyde concentration during 15 June is shown in Fig. 4 along with solar irradiance.
-Whitecapping was clearly visible over the Plymouth sound on this day with strong winds (~ 11 m s-1) from the SSW.
-Atmospheric dimethylsulfide (DMS) concentration was also detected by the PTR-MS, which confirmed the marine influence.
-Consistent with previous diel cycle observations (e.g. Bandy et al., 1996; Yang et al., 2009), DMS concentration decreased in the afternoon when photochemical destruction outpaced sea-to-air emission, until a few hours before sunset.
-Contrastingly, acetaldehyde concentration generally increased with solar flux.
+A time series of acetaldehyde mixing ratio during 15 June is shown in Fig. 4 along with solar irradiance.
+Whitecapping was clearly visible over Plymouth Sound on this day with strong winds ($\sim 11 \text{ m s}^{-1}$) from the SSW.
+Atmospheric dimethyl sulfide (DMS) mixing ratio was also detected by the PTR-MS, which confirmed the marine influence.
+Consistent with previous diel cycle observations (e.g., Bandy et al., 1996; Yang et al., 2009), DMS mixing ratio decreased in the afternoon, when photochemical destruction outpaced sea-toair emission, until a few hours before sunset.
+Contrastingly, acetaldehyde mixing ratio generally increased with solar irradiance.

-Crudely, we can consider the nighttime concentrations of OVOCs from the wind sector of $180 \sim 270^{\circ}$ to be their "baselines" for North Atlantic air, which for methanol, acetaldehyde, and acetone were 0.46 (0.20), 0.13 (0.02), and 0.39 (0.08) ppb (mean and 1σ from March to July).
-This methanol concentration is similar to previous aircraft measurements over the Pacific (Singh et al., 2004) and ground-based observations from the marine sector at Mace Head, on the west coast of Ireland (Lewis et al., 2005).
-The acetone concentration above is also comparable to those measured from the Tropical Atlantic (Williams et al., 2004) and Mace Head (Lewis et al., 2005), but lower than values reported by Marandino et al. (2005) north of 25° N in the Atlantic.
-Any inlet-related artifact aside, 0.13 (0.02) ppb of acetaldehyde is somewhat lower than previous nighttime observations by Zhou and Mopper (1993) from the Caribbean and by Lewis et al. (2005).
+Crudely, we approximate the nighttime mixing ratios of OVOCs from the wind sector of 180-270° to be their "baselines" for North Atlantic air, which for methanol, acetaldehyde, and acetone were 0.46 (0.20), 0.13 (0.02), and 0.39 (0.08) ppb (mean and 1σ from March to July).
+This methanol mixing ratio is similar to previous aircraft measurements over the Pacific (Singh et al., 2004), and ground-based observations from the marine sector at Mace Head, on the west coast of Ireland (Lewis et al., 2005).
+The acetone mixing ratio above is also comparable to those measured from the tropical Atlantic (Williams et al., 2004) and Mace Head (Lewis et al., 2005), but lower than values reported by Marandino et al. (2005) north of 25° N in the Atlantic.
+Any possible inletrelated artifact aside, 0.13 (0.02) ppb of acetaldehyde is on the lower end of previous nighttime marine air observations of typically 0.2-0.6 ppb by Zhou and Mopper (1993) from the Caribbean and 0.1-0.5 ppb by Lewis et al. (2005).